-A submission on a plan change is therefore limited in that it must be "on" the plan change.
+The submissions that can be considered are therefore limited, in that they must be "on" the plan change.

-In the case of Plan Change 3 the purpose of the Plan Change was to research the addition of heritage features (including trees) to the Inventory of Protected Features contained in Appendix 3 of the District Plan and ensure recognition of heritage landscapes.
+In the case of Plan Change 3, the purpose of the Plan Change was to research the addition of heritage features (including trees) to the Inventory of Protected Features contained in Appendix 3 of the District Plan and ensure recognition of heritage landscapes.

-Accordingly, for a submission to be deemed to be within the scope of Plan Change 3 the submission must relate to:
+Accordingly, for a submission to be deemed to be within the scope of Plan Change 3, the submission must relate to:

-- The addition of heritage features/trees to the Inventory of Protected Features; - The heritage features/trees that were added to the Inventory of Protected Features through Plan Change 3; or

-• The provisions added to the District Plan through Plan Change 3 regarding Heritage Landscapes.
+- The addition of heritage features/trees to the Inventory of Protected Features; - The heritage features/trees that Plan Change 3 proposed would be added to the Inventory of Protected Features; or - The provisions regarding Heritage Landscapes that Plan Change 3 proposed would be added to the District Plan.

-While the hearings Panel concluded that a submission seeking the addition of a feature or tree to the Inventory of Protected Features could be deemed to be on or within the scope of the Plan Change, they however concluded that in considering whether the submissions are within the scope of the Plan Change or not, the Council also needs to consider whether making a decision to accept such submissions would be fair and reasonable.
+While the 2006 Hearings Panel concluded that a submission seeking the addition of a feature or tree to the Inventory of Protected Features could be deemed to be on or within the scope of the Plan Change, they however concluded that in considering whether the submissions are within the scope of the Plan Change or not, the Council also needs to consider whether making a decision to accept such submissions would be fair and reasonable.